A mixture of mustard oil and water forms:

 (a) Sand and water

-Reason — Sand and water is a heterogeneous mixture, while others are homogeneous mixture.
+Reason — Sand and water is a heterogeneous mixture, while the others are homogeneous mixtures.

 (b) Salt and water